-#130 Biology (lab): ♦
+#130 Biology: ♦

 In this college preparatory lab-based course students will explore several major biological themes in depth while focusing on a few unifying concepts.
-Topics covered include: biological evolution, cellular basis of life, homeostasis, genetics, and ecology.
-Students will engage in lab based experiments, hands-on activities, independent work, and use visuals, texts, and other media to learn about and explore biology.
+Topics learned include: ecology, cellular basis of life, homeostasis, genetics and inheritance, and biological evolution.
+Students will engage in lab based experiments, hands-on activities, outdoor investigations, independent and group work, and use visuals, manipulative models, texts, and other media to learn about and explore biology.
 During the course of the year students will hone their scientific inquiry and analysis skills.
 Prerequisite: Earth Systems Science.
 Duration: Full Year.
 Credit: 1.0 Science.

-#135 Experimental Biology (lab): ◆
+#135 Experimental Biology: ♦

 This college preparatory lab-based course is designed for students who plan to attend a four-year college and who have a strong interest in pursuing a career in a scientific field.
 It approaches biology from a human perspective and will challenge and expand a student's work ethic.
 The topics covered in-depth are evolution, homeostasis, energy and matter in organisms, reproduction, inheritance and development, and ecology.
 The goals of the course also include learning some of what the life of a scientist is like and making connections between biological concepts and everyday life.
 Various in-depth research/presentation projects are completed throughout the year.
 Successful completion of the course should leave the student with a sense of academic confidence about studying independently and applying scientific and biological concepts to their life.
 Prerequisite: Teacher recommendation.
 Duration: Full Year.
 Credit: 1.0 Science.